3 Language Shift

 Exercise 1.1

-Language shift in Indigenous communities is often a result of threats from deeply embedded discriminatory beliefs and behaviors that deny and devalorize the language, people, and the knowledge.
+Language shift in Indigenous communities is often a result of threats from deeply embedded discriminatory beliefs and behaviors that deny and devalorize the language, people, and knowledge.
 Reflecting on language shift may feel personal and traumatic.
 This makes sense as the conditions that lead to language shift often are violent and traumatic.
 Be aware of this as you work through this chapter: take breaks as needed and acknowledge the feelings that arise in your body.
 You may be working through this chapter in a classroom and you might be called upon to share you thoughts: participation can take many forms and we hope you participate in a way that feels right to you, including just being present.
 It is also true that many Zapotec speakers are actively resisting these linguistic and cultural threats.
-If you would like some examples of Zapotec resistance you can jump to Unit 12 or the #UsaTuVoz feed on Twitter.
+If you would like some examples of Zapotec resistance you can read Reclaiming our Languages or explore the #UsaTuVoz feed on Twitter.

-Colonial Valley Zapotec is a form of Valley Zapotec attested in writing during the Mexican Colonial Period, approximately 500 years ago.
+Colonial Valley Zapotec is a form of Valley Zapotec attested in writing during the , approximately 500 years ago.
 Colonial Valley Zapotec had 2 words for ‘one’, ‘two’, ‘three’, and ‘four’, which we can call Set A and Set B, as shown in Table 1.
 Set B words were used to count flat things, like tortillas and huipiles.
 (Do you know what a huipil is?
 If not, look it up!)
 Set A was used for everything else.
-(For more information on how we know what Valley Zapotec looked like 500 years ago, see Unit 1.)
+(For more information on how we know what Valley Zapotec looked like 500 years ago, see the module on Ticha.
+You can also learn more about Zapotec math in the Numbers chapter.)

 Set A | Set B | ||